paralect/deploy-grafana/README.md

   - ```monitoring``` is ip of the server where you are planing to deploy grafana
   - ```server``` is ip of server where you application is located, used with telegraf
 2. Install Ansible role dependencies with one command: `./bin/install-ansible-dependencies.sh`
-3. Set monitoring server ip variable or domain name in `vars/main.yml` (`influx_ip` variable).
-4. Rename `credentials-template.yml` into `credentials.yml` and update the following variables:
+3. Rename `credentials-template.yml` into `credentials.yml` and update the following variables:
   - `gf_admin_password` - a password for admin user.
 You need it to login to the grafana.
   - `data_source_name` - name of the storage backends for your time series data (Data Source)
   - `influx_db_name` - influx database name